jackieleng/jackieleng.github.io/_posts/2016-09-04-euroscipy-tutorials.md

 ### Parallel computing, MPI

-The first part of the tutorial was about profiling and some examples of (micro) optimizations in Python. `line_profiler` was a tool I hadn't heard of before, but using this tool you can profile your code line by line.
+The first part of the tutorial was about profiling and some examples of (micro) optimizations in Python. [line_profiler][line_profiler] was a tool I hadn't heard of before, but using this tool you can profile your code line by line.
 This seems incredibly useful to me since I've only ever used cProfile for profiling, which I find to be complex to use and hard to interpret.

 The second part was about the builtin `multiprocessing` library in Python and the various features it provides to parallelize your code.
 Another way to